Parser

 • case_name (string) - e.g. 'USA v.
 Johnson et al.'

-• date_of_last_filing (string) - the date of last filing in the case
+• date_of_last_filing (string) - the date of the latessts filing in the case

-• presiding (string) - presidint judge, if any
+• presiding (string) - presiding judge, if any

 • referral (string) - referred judge, if any